Association for the Support of Contemporary Life

 Association for the Support of Contemporary Life (Çağdaş Yaşamı Destekleme Derneği) is a non-profit NGO in Turkey.
-The main office is in İstanbul and there are 103 branch offices nationwide.
+The main office is in Istanbul and there are 103 branch offices nationwide.
 The association helps girls across Turkey to obtain an education, ultimately promoting gender equality.

 History

-Association for the Support of Contemporary Life (abbreviated ÇYDD) was founded on 10 February 1989 by a group of Turkish female academicians headed by Aysel Ekşi in İstanbul.
+Association for the Support of Contemporary Life (abbreviated ÇYDD) was founded on 10 February 1989 by a group of Turkish female academicians headed by Aysel Ekşi in Istanbul.
 Next year Türkan Saylan was elected as the chairperson of the ÇYDD; from then on she became the symbol of ÇYDD.
 In the same year branch offices of ÇYDD began to be opened in other cities.
 In 1995, a subsidiary foundation of ÇYDD was founded.
 On 18 May 2009, Türkan Saylan died and in the next week, Aysel Çelikel a former government minister became the next chairperson.
 (Aysel Çelikel was the Minister of Justice of Turkey at 57th Cabinet.)